 The reason why the Virupaksha Hill is so crowded?
 Because it is THE perfect sunset spot of the entire Hampi area: temples, rocks, monkeys and a view of the green landscapes of the Karnataka state.
 What’s not to love?

 Be sure to use your bananas wisely in order to reward the monkeys for their collaboration for your photos and don’t be afraid of posing right next to them: despite their pickpocket tendencies they’re actually harmless and very friendly.

 Photographing those cheeky monkeys during Golden Hour is a photographer’s dream made true!

 The Stone Chariot is the most famous symbol of Hampi and quite possibly of the entire state of Karnataka.
-It is so famous that the 6000 USD Golden Chariot Luxury Train is named after it.
+It is so famous that the 6000 USD Golden Chariot, one of the Best Luxury Trains of India is named after it.

 The original chariot was made of wood and was used for ceremonies before it burnt down and was replaced by a stone one that has now been preserved for centuries.
 And no, you cannot move the Stone Chariot no matter how hard you try my friends.

 Those sweaty days at the gym didn’t pay out in the end it seems!

 The walk to the Vitthala Temple, where the Stone Chariot is located, is a very interesting one since it will take you through the puras (suburbs) of ancient Hampi which were self-sufficient settlements made for worship and commerce (so basically religious capitalism).

 Inside Vitthala itself you will also find many intriguing attractions such as the musical stone pillars.
 Be ready to bring out your inner drummer and start a concert of wonders my friends!

 Who else wants to play Queen’s Bohemian Rhapsody Hampi-style?